 Let's see how to do this!
 In this guide we'll discuss the following:

-Go the the Extra options tab and click Formulas in the Custom scoring section.
+Go to the Extra options tab and click Formulas in the Custom scoring section.
 Now click Create formula.

-Once you've turn on the feature to include all responses in formula calculation, here are the variables that you'll be able to use:
+Once you've turned on the feature to include all responses in formula calculation, here are the variables that you'll be able to use: